mrnossiom/ruspell/README.md

 ---

-Work is licensed under [`CECILL-2.1`](https://choosealicense.com/licenses/cecill-2.1/), a French OSS license that allows modification and distribution of the software while requiring the same license for derived works.
+This work is licensed under [`CeCILL-2.1`](https://choosealicense.com/licenses/cecill-2.1), a strong copyleft French OSS license.
+This license allows modification and distribution of the software while requiring the same license for derived works.